ronamit/colon3d/README.md

 * colon_nav.run_ColonNav_exps : Running all experiments on the ColonNav dataset.

+* colon_nav.run_SimCol3D_exps : Running all experiments on the SimCol3D dataset.

 * colon_nav.nets.run_train:  Train depth & egomotion estimators using training data.

 * colon_nav.run_on_scene: Run the algorithm on a single scene.